osmandapp/web/main/docs/user/navigation/auto-car.md

 ## Issues

-1. Android Auto: movement direction map orientation is [flipped and jiggles](https://github.com/osmandapp/OsmAnd/issues/16041).
+ Android Auto: movement direction map orientation is [flipped and jiggles](https://github.com/osmandapp/OsmAnd/issues/16041).
 Resolved by switching on ["Approximate bearing"](../navigation/map-during-navigation.md#map-during-navigation) option:

  - Visible only if [OsmAnd Development](../plugins/development.md) is enabled.
  - Placed in Menu → Settings → Profile → Navigation settings → [Map during navigation](../navigation/map-during-navigation.md#map-during-navigation).

+## Volume control issue

+In most cases, all signals remain at constant full volume, separate from the audio playback settings at the same time.
+To change the volume of the OsmAnd navigation prompts when using Android Auto, go to *Setup → Voice → Voice volume* on the vehicle's multimedia system screen.
+If this method does not work, there is another option.
+To adjust the notification volume, you need to turn on Google Assistant during a call.
+Hold down the button on the steering wheel that turns on Google Assistant, and during the call, adjust the volume using the dashboard or steering wheel.

 <!--